Stay cool, calm and collected while working from home with these tried and tested styles

-Whether you’re struggling to style your hair during your Government-approved daily walks, cycles or runs, or you’re in a working from home styling rut, nailing effortlessly cool hair can be easier said than done.
-So, we tasked two of the Layered team to put some trending updos to the test….
+In a working from home styling rut?
+Yeah, we feel you; nailing effortlessly cool hair can be easier said than done.
+So, we tasked two of the Layered team to try some trending updos – will they pass the Zoom test?

 I don’t have the worst experience with my hair in warmer conditions, but my flat, straight hair becomes a limp mop.
 I struggle to get any height into my roots at the best of times, so when spring and summer swings around – along with the humidity and sweat it inevitably brings – I resign myself to a couple of months of looking like a greasy teenager again.